-The Project matches a student with a professional local writer for a fourteen-week, one-on-one mentoring experience, during which the student will be coached in writing style and technique, introduced to the works of established writers, and guided to complete several pieces of their own original writing.
-The student and mentor will meet bi-weekly, and the student must commit to additional time outside of these sessions for reading, research, and developing his or her works-in-progress.
-The finished work and its student-author will be showcased at a Kingston WritersFest event in late September 2017 and the piece published on the KWF website.
+The Project matches the student with a professional local writer for a four-month, one-on-one mentoring experience, during which the student will be coached in writing style and technique, introduced to inspiring and instructive works by established writers, taught how to revise and hone their personal forms of expression, and guided in the completion of several pieces of original writing.
+The student and mentor will meet up to twice monthly at the facilities of our Project partner, Pathways to Education, on Weller Avenue, and the student must commit to additional time outside of these sessions for reading, research, and developing his or her works-in-progress.
+A finished piece and its student-author will be showcased at a Kingston WritersFest event and published on the KWF website.

-To apply, complete the online application form and submit a writing sample of no more than 500 words.
-The sample piece may be a short story (fiction), poetry, personal essay (memoir) or literary nonfiction, and may be either an original work already completed by the student or a new work.
-A teacher, counsellor, or supervisory case worker familiar with the student’s potential will also provide a short reference for the applicant.
+The student must also submit a writing sample of no more than 500 words: a short story, poem, personal essay (memoir), or work of literary nonfiction.
+It can be an original work already completed by the student or a new work.

 Report on the 2016 Protégé Project

 The pilot year of the Merilyn Simonds Protégé Project concluded with enthusiastic reviews from protégés and mentors alike – and with new works of poetry and prose by the first young writers to be awarded mentorships under this Kingston WritersFest initiative.